bentoml/BentoML/docs/source/get-started/installation.rst

 Installation
 ============

 BentoML is distributed as a Python package available on `PyPI <https://pypi.org/project/bentoml/>`_.
-You can install BentoML on Linux/UNIX, Windows, or macOS along with your preferred deep learning library to get started.
+You can install BentoML on Linux/UNIX, Windows, or macOS to get started.

-This document describes how to install BentoML.

 Prerequisites
 -------------